The de Havilland Aircraft Forum – 2026

 Flying, Engineering and Operating Classic de Havillands

-For the first time in several years, the de Havilland Aircraft Forum returns and will be staged at the Company's spiritual home.
+For the first time in several years, the de Havilland Aircraft Forum was staged at the Company's spiritual home.

-This one-day forum brings together owners, operators, engineers and pilots of de Havilland aircraft to exchange knowledge, experience and best practice in the operation of these remarkable aeroplanes.
+This one-day forum brought together owners, operators, engineers and pilots of de Havilland aircraft to exchange knowledge, experience and best practice in the operation of these remarkable aeroplanes.

 With a particular focus on General Aviation operations and Gipsy engine care, the Forum is designed to be practical, experience-led and relevant to those flying and maintaining de Havilland types today.
 Whether you operate a single aircraft or support a fleet, this Forum is about keeping de Havilland aeroplanes flying safely, sympathetically and sustainably.
 Expect open, informed discussion, shared lessons learned, and the chance to reconnect with others who understand both the privilege and responsibility of operating historic aircraft.